Tarrasch/arashrouhani.com/software.md

   * [zsh-functional] brings the common higher order functions to your shell.
-I use the functions from this library on a daily basis and it'll be appreciated by all functinal bigots.
+I use the functions from this library on a daily basis and it'll be appreciated by other functional programmers as well.
 It's simple and useful and that's why I love it!
   * [Hong] is a pong clone written in haskell using the *functional reactive programming paragdigm*.
 This makes the code concise and [testable](https://github.com/Tarrasch/Hong/blob/master/test/HongTest.hs)